Variable star test images

 The figure below shows the variations of star size.
 We see directly the impact of focusing drift and turbulence.

-If we plot the minimum and maximum signals on the image (actually part of the image, to avoid the strongly saturated star on the right), we find a good correlation between the two curves.
+If we plot the minimum and maximum signals on the image (actually part of the image, to avoid the strongly saturated star on the right), we find

 We can also check the image uniformity by computing the differences between median values taken in the image corners and center.